 Rules for the purposes of this Act may be made and altered from time to time by the like person and in the like manner in which rules and regulations may be made under and for the purposes of the Supreme Court Act 1935.

 50A.
-No retrospective effect
+Bills of Sale Act Amendment Act 1925 has no retrospective effect

 Nothing in the Bills of Sale Act Amendment Act 1925 1, contained shall affect the rights or liabilities of the parties to any bill of sale or debenture which had been executed prior to the coming into operation of that Act.